 When you complete your Private Pilot Training at Coast Flight Training, you will be confident in your abilities and ready to advance to your next rating program.
 A Private Pilot Certificate allows you to fly in Visual Flight Rule (VFR) conditions, which is the absence of clouds and other meteorological disturbances.
 In order to fly an aircraft in adverse weather conditions a private, commercial, instructor or multi-engine pilot license won’t be enough, you must have your Instrument Flight Rules (IFR) rating to be Pilot in Command during a non-VFR flight.

 The Instrument Flight Rules Rating (IFR) Program is designed to quickly and efficiently transform a Private Pilot into one who can take on clouds and adverse weather conditions.
 You will train at one of our flight schools in San Diego or San Marcos in busy and complex airspaces that will build your confidence as a Pilot in Command.
 This flight rating will enable you to fly the aircraft with little to no visibility, an airline industry standard.
-Gain a distinct advantage with the modern features in the Cirrus aircraft including; Multiple Moving Map Displays, Terrain and Traffic Warning Systems and XM weather.
+Gain a distinct advantage in your flying lessons with the modern features in the Cirrus aircraft including; Multiple Moving Map Displays, Terrain and Traffic Warning Systems and XM weather.